Arctic Animal Crafts For Kids

 2. Glue plastic cups to the body milk jug for legs.

-3. Cut Arms and Ears from white craft foam and glue them to the body and head.
+3. Cut arms and ears from white craft foam and glue them to the body and head.
 Spray paint the whole thing with white spray paint.
-(Printing Problems?)

 4. Paint the ears and cheeks pink.
 Draw the eyes, and mouth with a black marker.
 Cut a nose (included on pattern) from black craft foam and glue to the head.
 Draw paws on the bottom of the cups.